Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have two wins against the spread in their last four chances.
+- The Braves have won two of their last four games against the spread.

 Braves Betting Records & Stats

-- The Braves have been favored on the moneyline 105 total times this season.
-They've finished 68-37 in those games.
+- The Braves have won 69 of the 106 games they were favored on the moneyline this season (65.1%).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!